 So, would you rather hike a 2.5km hard steep part and be done with the hard part?
 Or walk a fairly steep uphill for 7km?
 If you have knee issues and don’t like the downhills maybe direction 2 will be best, to do a short 2.5km steep descent and then the rest quite gradual.

-Our experience hiking the Valbona to Theth Trail
+Our experience trekking the Valbona to Theth Trail

 Organising tickets and where to stay in Shkodër